 By 1926, the first ground-level parking lots replaced the athletic fields.
 This happened when a strategic shift from catalog sales to retail stores started with easy auto travel, making travel to a store more practical.

-By 1943 the complex had become a city within itself.
-Sears created their own services for practical use, which were well advanced of what was required at the time, including:
+By 1943, the complex had become a city within itself.
+Sears created their own services for practical use, which were well advanced in what was required at the time, including:

-- a cafeteria serving breakfast and lunch—originally men and women were separated.
+- A cafeteria serving breakfast and lunch—initially, men and women were separated.

 The complex stood vacant for nineteen years.

 The abandoned complex presented the City of Chicago with a redevelopment quagmire.
-In 1992 a non-profit partnership organized by former Sears management began to redevelop the site named Homan Square.
-The mail-order merchandise building was demolished, except for its main tower, and the land it occupies has been redeveloped to include new residences, retail, and a community center.
+In 1992, a nonprofit partnership organized by former Sears management began to redevelop the site named Homan Square.
+The mail-order merchandise building was demolished, except for its main tower, and its land has been redeveloped to include new residences, retail, and a community center.

-In 2015, the tower was renamed the "John D. and Alexandra C. Nichols Tower who restored the building.
+In 2015, the tower was renamed the "John D. and Alexandra C. Nichols Tower, which restored the building.
 It is now a hub for nonprofit arts, multi-media education, youth leadership development, job training, and more.
 The School of the Art Institute of Chicago has its classroom on the 12th floor.
 The Sears Roebuck plaque is still visible on top of the building.

 The surviving buildings can be seen from Homan and Arthington.